 - Generous supporters provide donations.
 (Donate Now!)

 - Our partner agencies recommend their best qualified clients as possible grant recipients.
+All of our potential grant recipients are referred to us by these partner agencies.

 - We review grant applications and fund qualifying requests.